devlooped/DependencyInjection.Attributed/readme.md

 And that's it.
 The source generator will discover annotated types in the current project and all its references too.
-Since the registration code is generated at compile-time, there is no runtime-reflection whatsoever.
+Since the registration code is generated at compile-time, there is no run-time reflection (or dependencies) whatsoever.

 ## How It Works

-> NOTE: you can inspect the generated code by adding the following property
-> to your project file: `<EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>`.
-> Files will be emitted by default under `obj\[Configuration]\[TargetFramework]\Devlooped.Extensions.DependencyInjection.Attributed`

 The generated code that implements the registration looks like the following: